Millennium Leadership Initiative

 How You’ll Benefit

-• Make a clear statement of your commitment to equal opportunity and student success for all.
+• Make a clear statement of your commitment to equal opportunity and student success for each student.

 • Gain preference and discounted registration fee for candidates you nominate for this high-demand program.